 The AFM notes that parties - mainly trading platforms and trading parties - wish to relocate to the Netherlands as a result of Brexit.
 This is shown among other things in the increase in the number of licence applications.

 The AFM is preparing for various Brexit scenarios.
 It could be that 30% to 40% of the European capital market will come to the Netherlands.
 This will involve both the equity and the bond markets.
-This will require more ongoing supersupervisory arbitrage by financial enterprises will increase if there is competition between supervisory authorities to attract British financial parties.
-Furthermore, most of the activities in the UK will be out of reach for European supervisors.
+This will require more ongoing supervision by the AFM.